What is lower back pain?

 Response to treatment:

-- Low back pain: May improve with rest, heat or cold, and over-the-counter pain relievers.
+- Lower back pain: May improve with rest, application of heat or cold, and over-the-counter pain relievers.

 - Kidney pain: May require specific medical treatment, such as antibiotics for infections or procedures to remove kidney stones.